David Sainsbury International MSc Scholarships

 Receipt of a David Sainsbury Scholarship is subject to a completed Scholarship Agreement Form being signed and submitted by the given deadline as formal acceptance of the award.
 TSL reserves the right to withdraw the offer of a Scholarship if it is not accepted by the given deadline.

-It is your responsibility to inform the UEA Development Office of your acceptance of the David Sainsbury Scholarship.
+It is your responsibility to inform the UEA Development Office of your acceptance of the David Sainsbury Scholarship as required.

 We reserve the right to adjust Scholarship eligibility criteria up until the application deadline, provided the change(s) do not make applications already submitted ineligible or disadvantage them in any way.

-The approximate value of the Scholarship is advertised on the TSL website and is indicated above.
-The final amount awarded is confirmed in writing at point of scholarship offer.
+The expected value of the Scholarship is advertised on the TSL website and is indicated above.
+The final amount awarded is confirmed in writing at point of Scholarship offer.

 Receipt of your Scholarship is subject to your completion of the University registration process by the given deadline.
 The manner in which the award is paid will be confirmed in your Scholarship Agreement.

 It is your responsibility to ensure that any change in bank account details is advised to TSL and the University.
-If you plan to change your course, intercalate or withdraw from your course, you are expected to inform TSL, the University and the UEA Development Office as soon as possible as this could affect your eligibility for the scholarship.
+If you plan to change your course, interrupt or withdraw from your course, you are expected to inform TSL, the University and the UEA Development Office as soon as possible as this could affect your eligibility for the Scholarship.